Introduction

 It is helpful personally for me as well.
 You can replace scrolling reels with reading a book.

 Reading what you enjoy can lead you to read more.
 It’s similar to watching your favourite show.
 You can binge-watch your favourite series without getting bored, but finishing a series that does not interest you will be difficult.
-You can read any genre you’re comfortable with and you will notice you have read more than any other time when you read the book that you didn’t like it as much.
+You can read any genre you’re comfortable with, and you will notice you have read more than any other time when you read a book that you didn’t like as much.

 If you want a detailed post for time management tips for reading.
 Please let me know in the comments!